fedecosta/times-series/README.md

 # times-series

-Practical time series forecasting notes based on several DataCamp courses, mainly "ARIMA models in Python" by James Fulton.
+Practical time series forecasting notes based on several courses, mainly "ARIMA models in Python" DataCamp course by James Fulton.

 All the notes are in time_series_notes.ipynb